NethServer/nethsecurity-docs/hotspot.rst

 Login to your hotspot manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This operation is mandatory to associate your unit with the created hotspot instance, use the same user and password of your hotspot manager, the ``Hostname`` field at default point to my.nethesis.com.
+This operation is mandatory to associate your unit with the created hotspot instance, use the same user and password of your hotspot manager, the ``Hostname`` field at default points to my.nethesis.com.

 Once you have logged in you can continue to fill in the following fields.